ka9q/ka9q-radio/docs/ka9q-radio.md

 **agc** Boolean, default on.
 Linear demodulator only.
 Enables automatic gain control (AGC).

 **deemph-tc** Decimal.
 Not applicable to the linear demodulator.
-Default: 530.5 (FM demodulaor), 75 (WFM demodulator).
-Sets the time constant, in microseconds, for FM demodulation, that controls the transition between a "flat FM" response for lower frequencies to phase modulation at higher frequencies (a de-emphasis rate of -6 dB/octave).
+Default: 530.5 (FM demodulator), 75 (WFM demodulator).
+Sets the time constant, in microseconds, for FM demodulation.
+This controls the transition between a "flat FM" response at lower frequencies to phase modulation (-6 dB/octave de-emphasis) at higher frequencies.

-The 530.5 microsecond value corresponds to a corner frequency of 300 Hz, the apparent but unofficial value for amateur narrowband FM, while 75 microseconds is the official value for FM broadcasting in North America and South Korea.
+The 530.5 microsecond value corresponds to a corner frequency of 300 Hz, the apparent unofficial value for amateur narrowband FM, while 75 microseconds is the official value for FM broadcasting in North America and South Korea.
 Other countries use 50 microseconds.